OnitiFR/mulch/README.md

 A new VM is channeled through *prepare* and *install* steps.
 If you create a VM from a previous backup, *install* is replaced by *restore*.
-All steps are optional, but missing steps will limit features (ex: no *backup* means you won't be able to *restore* the VM)
+All steps are optional, but missing steps will limit features.

-Note that you can modify *cloud-init* step, but it's used internally by Mulch to init the VM (injecting SSH keys, configure "home-phoning", …) and should have no interest to Mulch users.
+Note that you can modify *cloud-init* step, but it's used internally by Mulch for VM provisioning (injecting SSH keys, configure "home-phoning", …) and should have no interest to Mulch users.

 Show me more features!
 ---

 #### HTTPS / Let's Encrypt
-The previously linked `sample-vm-full.toml` configuration at work, showing automatic HTTPS certificates:
+Here's the result of the previously linked `sample-vm-full.toml` configuration, showing automatic HTTPS certificates:

 ![mulch VMs lifecycle](https://raw.github.com/Xfennec/mulch/master/doc/images/https_le.png)

 #### SSH
 Mulch allow easy SSH connection from mulch client with `mulch ssh` command.
-No configuration is required, the client will retrieve your SSH key pair.
+No configuration is required and the client will retrieve your very own SSH key pair.
 You may select another user using the `-u / --user` flag.

 ![mulch ssh](https://raw.github.com/Xfennec/mulch/master/doc/images/mulch-ssh.png)